A solo violist with an international career — between the stage, the recording studio and teaching. And, under another name, writing.

 In 2017 he took on a challenge no one in Europe had dared since Emmanuel Vardi: recording the complete 24 Caprices of Paganini on the viola (Paraty).
 Awarded a “5 Diapason” and a favourite of Christian Merlin on France Musique, this project became one of the signatures of his art; with Éditions Billaudot he also published the viola adaptation, together with a study method for younger generations.

-A sought-after chamber musician, his faithful partners include the pianist Etsuko Hirose — with whom he founded the Duo Lenert-Hirose in 2020 (album Passion) — and Cécile Leblond, in the Duo Lenert-Leblond.
+A sought-after chamber musician, his faithful partners include the pianist Etsuko Hirose — with whom he founded the Duo Lenert-Hirose in 2020 (album Passion) — and Cécile Leblond, in the Duo Shadow Strings.
 With the Lenert-Fantasy-Group (2015), he revisits French song in original arrangements.
 His discography, spanning more than thirty years, has taken him to Arion, Chandos, EMI Classics, Erato, Paraty and Syrius.

 Pierre Lenert has recorded for Arion, Chandos, EMI Classics, Erato, Intégral Classic, Paraty, Saphir, Syrius, Sonogramme and Continuo Classic — a discography spanning more than thirty years, from concerto to recital.